Trump the inciter? Senate moves toward impeachment vote

-WASHINGTON (AP) — House Democrats began wrapping up their impeachment case against Donald Trump on Saturday after a tumultuous morning in which they gave up a last-minute plan for witness testimony that could have significantly prolonged the trial and delayed a vote on whether the former president incited the deadly Capitol insurrection.
+WASHINGTON, D.C.
+(AP) — House Democrats wrapped up their impeachment case against Donald Trump on Saturday after a tumultuous morning in which they gave up a last-minute plan for witness testimony that could have prolonged the trial and delayed a verdict on whether the former president incited the deadly Capitol insurrection.

 An unexpected morning vote in favor of hearing witnesses threw the trial into confusion just as it was on the verge of concluding.
 But both sides ultimately reached a deal to instead enter into the record a statement from a Republican House lawmaker about a heated phone call on the day of the riot between Trump and House Minority Leader Kevin McCarthy that Democrats say established Trump’s indifference to the violence.

-Republicans are anxious to get the trial over with and discussion of Trump and the Capitol invasion behind them.
-Democrats, too, have a motive to move on since the Senate cannot move ahead on new President Joe Biden’s agenda including COVID-19 relief while the impeachment trail is in session.
+Republicans are anxious to get the trial over with and the national focus on Trump and the Capitol invasion behind them.
+Democrats, too, have a motive to move on since the Senate cannot push ahead on new President Joe Biden’s agenda including COVID-19 relief while the impeachment trial is in session.

 While most Democrats were expected to vote to convict the former president, acquittal appeared likely with a two-thirds majority required for conviction and the chamber split 50-50 between the parties.
-Republican leader Mitch McConnell said he would vote to acquit Trump, according to a person familiar with his thinking.
+Republican leader Mitch McConnell told colleagues he would vote to acquit Trump on a “close call.”
 Closely watched, his view could influence others in his party.

 At issue at first on Saturday was whether to subpoena Rep. Jaime Herrera Beutler of Washington state, one of 10 Republicans to vote for Trump’s impeachment in the House.
 She said in a statement late Friday that Trump rebuffed a plea from McCarthy to call off the rioters.
 Democrats consider it key corroborating evidence that confirms the president’s “willful dereliction of duty and desertion of duty as commander in chief.”